Nicholas-Kipkoech/Expense-tracker/README.md

 # Expense Tracker (React)

-This is a React version of the [vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+This is a React version of Expense Tracker.
+It uses functional components with hooks and the context API link to this wesbsite is https://nickey-expense-tracker.netlify.app
 ## Usage
 ```
 npm install